Stapleford Primary School – Curriculum Framework

 These areas of knowledge are approached in a manner that encourages children to question and observe primary and secondary evidence.
 School visits are therefore an integral part of these curriculum areas and are encouraged.
 Our rich local environment provides many opportunities to clarify and initiate points of learning.

 A week’s residential visit is arranged each year for the children in Key Stage 2.

 Art, Design and Technology

 Teachers plan and organise classroom activity where pupils can engage with and handle a variety of materials and develop skills in drawing, painting, pottery, collage, textiles, printing and modelling.
 This activity underpins knowledge and reinforces understanding.
 The children are encouraged to plan, produce and then evaluate their designs.
 This ethos leads to swift improvements in the children’s achievements.

 There is a strong musical tradition at Stapleford School.
-All children learn to play the recorder in Year Three and a stringed instrument in Year Four.
-Regular visits from peripatetic staff considerably enhance our music curriculum.
-Group guitar and individual piano, woodwind and brass lessons are available for children from a very young age so that considerable expertise is achieved by the time the children move on to secondary school.
+The School Choir rehearse and perform regularly with outstanding results.
+Visits from peripatetic staff considerably enhance our music curriculum.
+Group guitar and individual piano, stings, woodwind and brass lessons are available for children from a very young age so that considerable expertise is achieved by the time the children move on to secondary school.

 There are regular concert opportunities for the children to exhibit their increasing musical achievements.